Effort here will pay dividends later

 Get into good habits early

 In my experience, spend a few hours building out a Power BI model, making sure that you follow these rules while you write any formula.
 After about 12-15 formulas you’ll basically have it nailed.
 All it takes is a bit of repetition.
-You can always check to make sure you’re on the right track, by copying your formula into the dax formatter by SQLBI and you’ll get immediate feedback on if you have followed the right formatting.

 I highly recommend getting into these habits early on.
 It makes a huge difference.